 Bill Bynum: In 2019, we expanded our HOPE Community Partnerships programs to engage HBCUs, which are the primary financial anchor in many low-income communities across the Deep South.
 We have more HBCUs per capita than most other parts of the country and the poverty rate in neighborhoods surrounding HBCUs is 10 percent higher than that of PWIs (Predominantly White Institutions).

 [Editor’s note: HBCUs and PWIs aren’t the only types of colleges.
 There are 304 Hispanic Serving Institutions, which are colleges that have 25 percent or more full-time Hispanic undergraduate students, Tribal Colleges and Universities (TCUs), and Asian American and Native American Pacific Islander Serving Institutions (AANAPISI).
-The US has 107 HBCUs with 37 located in the Mississippi Delta.]
+The US has 107 HBCUs with 37 located in the Deep South.]

 Since HOPE started over 25 years ago, we’ve known that we can’t fulfill our mission alone, and there are certain institutions that share our interests, HBCUs especially.
 Over the last three years, HOPE Community Partnerships has worked with seven neighborhoods in the city of Itta Bena, Mississippi, where Mississippi Valley State University (MVSU) is located.
 MVSU has produced brilliant minds in the heart of the Mississippi Delta but it is one of the least-funded public institutions in the state.
 Since MVSU is an anchor institution—one of the primary financial assets in Itta Bena with historical ties to the city—it was a natural partner.
 With our headquarters being in Jackson, Mississippi, working with Jackson State University was also a natural next step.

-Green American/Sytonia Reid: What is it about HBCUs that empower them to put students on a path to economic mobility?
+Green American/Sytonia Reid: What is it about HBCUs that empower them to put students of color on a path to economic mobility?

 Bill Bynum: While we know that HBCUs are under-resourced, they outperform in their return to their communities and in the nation.
 Research shows that students who move from the bottom two percentile to the top two quintiles [60th to 100th percentiles] were twice as high at HBCUs compared to at PWIs.
 HBCUs only represent three percent of all US colleges but they enroll 10 percent of all African American students and produce 17 percent of all African American graduates, so they play a critical role in helping some of the most vulnerable members in society become prosperous and contribute to the economy.